schollz/paracosms/README.md

 ## Update

-update the screen by deleting and reinstalling or just running this in maiden:
+update the script by deleting and reinstalling or just running this in maiden:

 ```
 os.execute("cd /home/we/dust/code/paracosms && git fetch --all && cd /home/we/dust/code/paracosms && git reset --hard origin/paracosms